 On top of that, because of the channel's digital nature, you can easily update creative at any point much like an online campaign.

 Research from Nielsen and OAAA has emerged that points to DOOH’s ability to engage viewers and encourage action.
 The study reported that 70% of DOOH viewers subsequently visited the advertised business.
-We suspect studies like this and the reasons noted above have contributed to the growth of DOOH ad spend, which is expected to be $3.84B by 2023 (according to eMarketer).
+We suspect studies like this and the reasons noted above have contributed to the growth of DOOH ad spend globally, which is expected to be $15.9 billion in 2027.

 Here's a brief breakdown of what makes DOOH so impactful.
 You should know that DOOH is: